 Medical assisting in Utah is growing fast, with employment of medical assistants expected to grow by 40 percent between 2012 and 2022.
 Schools that offer medical assisting programs in the state are already gearing up to meet that demand.
 According to the Utah Department of Workforce Services, certified medical assistants may have better job prospects than uncertified applicants.
 This guide focuses on the variety of tasks medical assistants can and cannot perform, what to expect from medical assisting programs, and what might be available in terms of salary across the state of Utah.

-Medical Assistant Schools & Salaries in Utah
+Top 10 Medical Assistant Schools In Utah

 Utah's Best Medical Assisting School: 2017